Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/project_description.rst

   :width: 650
   :alt: objective figure

-The arena for the final demonstration is shown in the figure above.
+The arena for the competition is shown in the figure above.
 The task you are required to complete in this arena is composed of multiple phases:

 - The drone takes off from a take-off pad placed within the starting region.
 - Thanks to the optic-flow sensor and a downward-range finder the drone can track its movements and find the landing pad in the landing zone.